Crinkle Crags – Why Go?

 It’s easy to see why the traverse of Crinkle Crags is regarded as one of the Lakes’ classic mountain walks – not too long, not too short, spectacular views and the feeling that for much of the route you’re on the roof of Lakeland.

-After crossing a footbridge over the stream to the left bank of the valley the work begins in earnest as you head very steeply uphill towards Red Tarn, but in recompense the views down Oxendale and Great Langdale, across The Band and Langdale Pikes and to the further fells of the Lakes open up with almost every step.
+After crossing a footbridge over the stream to the left bank of the valley the work begins in earnest as you head very steeply uphill towards Red Tarn, but in recompense, the views down Oxendale and Great Langdale, across The Band and Langdale Pikes and to the further hills of the Lakes open up with almost every step.

-The traverse route along Crinkle Crags is straightforward in all but poor visibility (when you need to have good navigation skills), and will eventually see you descend to Three Tarns, with the option of a relatively short detour to the summit of Bow Fell if you’re feeling energetic.
+The traverse route along Crinkle Crags is straightforward, but the visibility can be poor, so you'll need to have good navigation skills.
+Crossing the summit of the Crinkles will eventually see you descend to Three Tarns.
+If you're feeling particularly energetic here, you have the option to take a short detour to the summit of Bowfell.

-This is another place to enjoy a break and enjoy the fine views of the Scafell Massif, after which you your descent via The Band down to Stool End Farm, from where you retrace your footsteps to the car park at Old Dungeon Ghyll pub.
+Otherwise, Three Tarns is another place to enjoy a break and enjoy the fine views of the Scafell Massif, England's second-highest mountain after Scafell Pike.
+After a rest, you descend via The Band down to Stool End Farm, from where you retrace your path to the car park at Old Dungeon Ghyll Hotel.

 Want more?
 Take a look at our full rundown of the best walks in the Lake District for even more great routes.